Best Espresso Grinders Under $500 (2026)

 Burrs: 55mm Flat Steel

-Retention: ~0.3g
+Retention: 0.3g

-• ✓ Exceptional grind consistency
+• ✓ 55mm flat burrs deliver exceptional grind consistency for espresso

-• ✓ Stepless adjustment for precision
+• ✓ Stepless micrometric adjustment allows infinite grind setting precision

-• ✓ Solid build quality
+• ✓ Italian-manufactured build quality ensures 10+ year lifespan

-• ✗ Single-dosing requires workflow adjustment
+• ✗ Eureka Mignon Specialita requires workflow adjustment for single-dosing

 #2